 Calculus involves the mathematics used to measure changes in physical quantities.
 This course covers both differential and integral calculus and their applications in science, business, and many other fields.
 Topics include derivatives/integrals of polynomial, rational, trigonometric, logarithmic and exponential functions.
 Approximations, area under a curve, volumes, lengths of plane curves, related rates, maxima, minima and differential equations are major points of interest.
-Calculus students are expected to take the College Board AP Calculus Exam given in May.
+Students are required to take the Advanced Placement Exam at the end of the year.
 A graphing calculator is required for this course.
-Student must be concurrently enrolled in AP Physics C